-- 1. During the three months ended August 31, 2017, no standard compensation arrangements were made directly or indirectly with any directors or officers of the Company, for their services as directors or officers, or in any other capacity, with the Company or any of its subsidiaries. - 2.
-During the three months ended August 31, 2017, directors and officers of the Company were paid (or accrued) certain amounts, directly or indirectly, for their services as directors and officers or in other capacities by the Company and its subsidiaries.
+- 1. During the year ended May 31, 2018, no standard compensation arrangements were made directly or indirectly with any directors or officers of the Company, for their services as directors or officers, or in any other capacity, with the Company or any of its subsidiaries. - 2.
+During the year ended May 31, 2018, directors and officers of the Company were paid (or accrued) certain amounts, directly or indirectly, for their services as directors and officers or in other capacities by the Company and its subsidiaries.
 Refer to "Transactions with Related Parties". - 3.
-During the three months ended August 31, 2017, the Company did not enter into any arrangements relating to severance payments to be paid to directors and officers of the Company and its subsidiaries.
+During the year ended May 31, 2018, the Company did not enter into any arrangements relating to severance payments to be paid to directors and officers of the Company and its subsidiaries.